 Great businesses produce great returns.
 As Warren Buffet said “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”
-Rather than heading the great porches advice, most investors underestimate business quality which results in unduly low market valuations for the very best companies.
+Rather than heading the great mans advice, most investors underestimate business quality which results in unduly low market valuations for the very best companies.
 As an individual investor, understanding quality and its true value can lead you to craft an investment strategy that exploits market inefficiencies.

 What Makes an Extraordinary Business